wookayin/tensorflow-talk-debugging/slides/main.md

 * Interpose any python codelet in the computation graph
 * A step-by-step debugger
+* `tfdbg`: The TensorFlow debugger

 ---

 ## (1) Fetch tensors via `Session.run()`

-Tensorflow allows us to run parts of graph in isolation, i.e.
+TensorFlow allows us to run parts of graph in isolation, i.e.
-.green[only the relavant part] of graph is executed (rather than executing *everything*)
+.green[only the relevant part] of graph is executed (rather than executing *everything*)

 ```python
 x = tf.placeholder(tf.float32)